bigbluebutton/bigbluebutton.github.io/_posts/2.6/2023-01-30-customize.md

 - `podcast`: Generate an audio-only recording.
 - `video`: Generate a recording containing the webcams, presentation area, and screensharing combined into a single video file.

-The processing scripts and playback support files for these recording formats can be installed from the packages named `bbb-playback-formatname` (e.g. `bbb-playback-video`)
+The processing scripts and playback support files for these recording formats can be installed from the packages named `bbb-playback-<formatname>` (e.g. `sudo apt install bbb-playback-video`)

-There is currently an issue where the recording formats are not automatically enabled when they are installed - see [#12241](https://github.com/bigbluebutton/bigbluebutton/issues/12241) for details.

 In order to enable the recording formats manually, you need to edit the file `/usr/local/bigbluebutton/core/scripts/bigbluebutton.yml`.
 Look for the section named `steps:`.
 In this section, the recording processing workflow is defined, including what recording processing steps are performed, and what order they need to be performed in.

-To enable a new recording format, you need to add a new step named `process:formatname` that runs after the step named captions, and a new step named `publish:formatname` that runs after `process:formatname`.
+To enable a new recording format, you need to add a new step named `process:<formatname>` that runs after the step named captions, and a new step named `publish:<formatname>` that runs after `process:<formatname>`.
 You may have to convert some of the steps to list format.

-For example, here are the stock steps in BigBlueButton 2.6 with the `presentation` format enabled:
+For example, in BigBlueButton 2.6, here are the stock workflow in `/usr/local/bigbluebutton/core/scripts/bigbluebutton.yml` with the default `presentation` format enabled:

 ```yml
 steps: